- Bhutan, Kingdom of

 - Marshall Islands, Republic of

 Vanuatu is a founding member of the APG (1997).

 Vanuatu is strengthening its anti-money laundering and combating the financing of terrorism system.
 Vanuatu has recently enacted comprehensive anti-money laundering and combating the financing of terrorism legislation.
 Vanuatu has established a Financial Intelligence Unit.

 The latest Mutual Evaluation Report of Vanuatu - adopted by the APG in July 2015 - is available in Documents in Members and Observers, and Mutual Evaluation Reports - 3rd Round.

-The most important deficiencies include:
+The most important technical compliance deficiencies include:

 - Inadequate criminalization of money laundering and terrorist financing;

 - Inadequate measures to implement United Nations resolutions for targeted financial sanctions against terrorists;